Markovian stochastic approximation with expanding projections: General stability results

-\begin{remark} Condition \ref{cond:w} \begin{enumerate} \item[\eqref{item:w-hessian}] can often be established by introducing a Lyapunov function defined through $w\defeq \psi \circ \tilde{w}$, where $\psi:[0,\infty)\to[0,\infty)$ is a suitable concave function modifying the values of another Lyapunov function $\tilde{w}$ which satisfies the drift condition \eqref{item:w-drift} but does not have finite second derivatives; see \citep[Remark on p.~239]{benveniste-metivier-priouret}. \item[\eqref{item:projection-sets}] is often satisfied with $\hat{\Theta}=\Theta$, but accomodates also projections sets which do not cover $\Theta$, but only certain admissible values $\hat{\Theta}\subsetneq \Theta$.
+\item there exists constants $\alpha_w,c\in[0,\infty)$ and a non-decreasing sequence of constants $\xi_i\in[1,\infty)$ satisfying $\sup_{\theta\in\mathcal{R}_{i}}|\nabla w(\theta)|\le c\xi_i^{\alpha_w}$ for all $i\ge0$. \end{enumerate} \end{condition} \begin{remark} Condition \ref{cond:w} \begin{enumerate}[(iii)] \item[\ref{item:w-hessian}] Can often be established by introducing a Lyapunov function defined through $w:=\psi\circ\tilde{w}$, where $\psi\dvtx [0,\infty)\to[0,\infty)$ is a suitable concave function modifying the values of another Lyapunov function $\tilde{w}$ which satisfies the drift condition \ref{item:w-drift} but does not have finite second derivatives; see \cite{benveniste-metivier-priouret}, Remark on page 239. \item[\ref{item:projection-sets}] Is often satisfied with $\hat{\Theta}=\Theta$, but accomodates also projections sets which do not cover $\Theta$, but only certain admissible values $\hat{\Theta}\subsetneq\Theta$.
 As an extreme case, this allows to use the present framework to check that a fixed projection does not induce spurious attractors on the boundary of $\hat{\Theta}$.
-Notice also that the function $H(\theta,x)$ and the corresponding mean field $h(\theta)$ need only be defined for values $\theta\in\hat{\Theta}$. \item[\eqref{item:w-drift}] will be replaced with a stricter drift in Theorem \ref{th:bounded-w-stability}, where $w$ is not required to diverge on the boundary $\partial \hat{\Theta}$. \item[\eqref{item:proj}] is satisfied trivially by the choices $\theta_{i}^{\text{proj}} \defeq \theta_{i-1}$ and $\theta_{i}^{\text{proj}}\defeq \Pi_{\mathcal{R}_i}(\theta_i^*)$, if the projection sets are defined as the level sets of the Lyapunov function, that is $\mathcal{R}_i\defeq \mathcal{W}_{M_i}$ for some $M_i>0$.
-In the Markovian case, the projections are assumed to satisfy an additional continuity condition; see Theorem \ref{thm:general-noise-theorem}. \item[\eqref{item:xi}] involves most often in practice the sequence $\xi_i \defeq i\vee 1$ with a power $\alpha_w\in[0,1)$.
-The sequence $\xi_i$ plays a central role also in controlling the ergodicity rate of the Markov chain; this will be the focus of Section \ref{sec:noise}. \end{enumerate}
+Notice also that the function $H(\theta,x)$ and the corresponding mean field $h(\theta)$ need only be defined for values $\theta\in\hat{\Theta}$. \item[\ref{item:w-drift}] Will be replaced with a stricter drift in Theorem~\ref{th:bounded-w-stability}, where $w$ is not required to diverge on the boundary $\partial\hat{\Theta}$. \item[\ref{item:proj}] Is satisfied trivially by the choices $\theta_{i}^{\mathrm{proj}} :=\theta_{i-1}$ and $\theta_{i}^{\mathrm{proj}}:= \Pi_{\mathcal{R}_i}(\theta_i^*)$, if the projection sets are defined as the level sets of the Lyapunov function, that is $\mathcal{R}_i:=\mathcal{W}_{M_i}$ for some $M_i>0$.
+In the Markovian case, the projections are assumed to satisfy an additional continuity condition; see Theorem~\ref {thm:general-noise-theorem}. \item[\ref{item:xi}] Involves in practice a sequence that grows at most at a rate $\xi_i :=i\vee1$, with some power $\alpha_w\in[0,1)$.
+The sequence $\xi_i$ plays a central role also in controlling the ergodicity rate of the Markov chain in $\mathcal{R}_i$; see Remark~\ref{rem:discussion-of-constants}. \end{enumerate} \end{remark}